inside.ewu.edu

 Pre-requisites: any upper division GWSS or PHIL course.

-This course examines the emerging field of queer theory.
-Queer theory questions the stability of various identity categories, suggesting instead that all performances of sex, gender, and sexuality are influenced by cultural, historical and political factors.
+Examines the emerging field of queer theory.
+Queer theory questions the stability of various identity categories, suggesting instead that all performances of sex, gender, and sexuality are influenced by cultural, historical, and political factors.

 GWSS 425.
 FAMILY VIOLENCE.
 4 Credits.